PABF

 Mary Tremonte is an artist, printmaker and DJ who has worked in the creation and presentation of printed matter for over 25 years.
 She is a founding member of Justseeds Artists’ Cooperative and co-organizer of Queer Ecology Hanky Project.

 Jacquelyn Johnson is an artist, photographer, and garment sewist.
-In addition to self publishing, she has supported many other artist publications through research, fabrication, and documentation.
+In addition to self publishing (Cool Dry Place), she has supported many other artist publications through research, fabrication, and documentation

 Andy Daub